Northwest Arkansas: Political geography

 Settlements were initially founded in the 19th century and early 20th century as individual communities, with Fayetteville, Springdale, Rogers, and Bentonville serving as historic population centers in the area.
 Growth began during the mid-20th century, a period of suburbanization largely rooted in automobile dependency.
 Thus the Northwest Arkansas cities expanded toward one another along major transportation corridors, in some cases becoming seamlessly connected urban areas such as Prairie Grove and Farmington along US 62 now connected to Fayetteville's southwest side.
 The transition from individual communities separated by rural or agricultural lands accelerated rapidly in the 1990s and early 2000s, as the population of the region doubled.
 Cities began rapidly annexing unincorporated lands, especially near the four-largest focal cities, adding an additional 45.5 sqmi or 16% of incorporated size between 2000 and 2004.
 The Northwest Arkansas Regional Planning Commission (NWARPC, the region's metropolitan planning organization) expanded its planning area to include all of Benton and Washington counties in 2003.
 Annexations along transportation corridors spurred the need for expanding roadways, including along US 62 southwest of Fayetteville and northeast of Rogers, and Highway 59 north from Siloam Springs.

 The United States Census Bureau definition includes Benton, Washington, and Madison counties in Arkansas.
 Until 2018, the Census Bureau also included McDonald County, Missouri.

 Cities

 Partial view of Fayetteville's locally famous Dickson Street.

 Fayetteville

-Fayetteville is the county seat of Washington County, home to the University of Arkansas, and the principal city of Northwest Arkansas.
+Fayetteville is the principal city of Northwest Arkansas, home to the University of Arkansas, and the county seat of Washington County.
 As of the 2020 census, the city had a total population of 93,949.
 The city is the second most populous in Arkansas and serves as the county seat of Washington County.
 It's also known for Dickson Street, perhaps the most prominent entertainment district in the state of Arkansas, which itself contains the Walton Arts Center.
 Blocks from Dickson Street is the Fayetteville Historic Square, which hosts the nation's number one ranked Fayetteville's Farmer's Market.
 Fayetteville was also ranked 8th on Forbes Magazine's Top 10 Best Places in America for Business and Careers in 2007.
 Business Insider named Fayetteville the 2nd best place to live in the South in 2016.